gtasi/sudoku-royale/README.md

 # sudoku-royale

-A Sudoku Classical game,with a mix of battle royale elements.
+A Sudoku Classical game,with a mix of battle-royale elements.
+Built with React-Native for front-end.
+Backend is under planning.